 VEHICLES ON STANDS

-RAI Amsterdam have strict rules governing the display of vehicles within the exhibition halls.
+RAI Amsterdam has strict rules governing the display of vehicles within the exhibition halls.
 Engine driven vehicles, vessels or machinery will only be permitted to be displayed during the exhibition if specifically agreed with IBC prior to the show.
 Before being admitted, fuel tanks and pipelines must be emptied and closed with the fuel caps locked and any batteries must be disconnected.
 This does not apply to vehicles, etc. using diesel oil or other fuel with a combustion point above 55ºC.
 Battery clamps must be loosened.
 In case of vehicles in which 230 V interior lighting has been fitted, a plug connection must be used so that in the event of an emergency the current can be quickly disconnected.
-Diesel engine emissions contain carcinogenic substances (including soot), and the RAI Amsterdam is obliged by law to control exposure to these within the convention centre.
+Diesel engine emissions contain carcinogenic substances (including soot), and the RAI are obliged by law to control exposure to these within the convention centre.
+Any vehicles on stands must be declared via the Health & Safety approval process.

-- The car must not be charged within the halls, nor can it be connected to a charger at any point to ensure that there is no electricity running outside of the battery.
+• The car must not be charged within the halls, they cannot be connected to a charger at any point to ensure that there is no electricity running outside of the battery.

 WALL LENGTH

 For health and safety, solid runs of stand walls exceeding 6m in length along gangway edges are forbidden - walls need to have natural physical breaks of 2m wide gap every 6m.
-Please note that the use of glazing panels instead of a physical break in the walling will not be allowed, as they constitute a physical barrier.
+Walls should be stepped in 1m if above 4m and maintain an open design.
+The use of glazing panels instead of a physical break in the walling will not be allowed as they constitute a physical barrier.
 It is generally accepted that an inviting environment is created by an 'open architecture' with minimal outside walling and a structure built in the middle of the stand.
 This is to avoid interfering with the overall view of the halls, mask or block neighbouring stands or hinder visitor traffic on the stand.
 Designs should ensure that neighbouring stands will not be blocked from view by long runs of walls.
 IBC reserve the right to curtail any violation to this rule.

 WATER & WASTE

-For any water features on stands, you will need to obtain an official Water Object Permit from the RAI Amsterdam.
-RAI Amsterdam Licencing Department will assess whether additional safety measures are needed, such as a Legionella filter.
+For any water features on stands, you will need to obtain an official Water Object Permit from the RAI by 15 August.
+RAI Licencing Department will assess whether additional safety measures are needed, such as a Legionella filter.
 For installing and using a Legionella filter, you will receive a separate quotation from the RAI Exhibitor Services.
 Any water feature or display must be included on your stand design plan and your Risk Assessment.